 |> Hand, Foot and Mouth Disease||> Whooping Cough|

-We strictly abide by the NSW Department of Health guidelines on Infectious Diseases and exclusion periods for attendance at Preschool.
+Our Preschool has several policies and procedures relating to the health and well being of children.
+These policies are to be strictly adhered to by all staff and families and are available upon request.
+We strictly abide by the NSW Department of Health guidelines on Infectious Diseases including COVID-19 and exclusion periods for attendance at Preschool.
 This information can be obtained from a staff member as required.

 If a child requires any medication to be administered while they are at Preschool, families must complete a ‘Medication Form’.
 Under the Department of Education and Communities Regulations, we are unable to administer any medication without specific written instructions from parents, which includes dosage, dates, times, etc.

-We are not permitted to administer any medication in quantities other than the recommended dosages, nor medication which has been prescribed for a person other than the child.
+We are not permitted to administer any medication in quantities other than the dosage stated, or medication which has been prescribed for a person other than the child.

 Medication must be handed to a member of staff and never left in children’s school bags.